English Setter vs English Foxhound: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between English Setter and English Foxhound.
 English Setter has high grooming needs, while English Foxhound requires moderate maintenance.
 Professional grooming costs reflect these differences: English Setter owners typically spend $400-$800 annually on grooming, compared to $200-$400 for English Foxhound.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Expect brushing, bathing, nail care, and dental hygiene to be ongoing at-home tasks between professional grooming visits.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners